 Photoshop CC 2015: For the best compatibility with OS X 10.11 El Capitan, make sure you’ve updated to the most recent version of Photoshop CC.
 If you’re using an earlier version of Photoshop CC 2015.1, the Photoshop team has posted an article (Photoshop and El Capitan | Mac OS 10.11) listing known issues including various delays and sluggishness with specific actions, and a graphics glitch when using Image Size.
 This help document contains a link to download a new Adobe “OSXCompatibility.plugin” file that is supposed to be an interim fix for many of the existing glitches, but you don’t need to use that plug-in if you’re running Photoshop CC 2015.1 or later.

-Photoshop CC 2015.5 introduces an incompatibility with El Capitan printing that may result in unexpected color or tone shifts on printed output (link goes to a Lightroom discussion, but the same problem exists in Photoshop CC 2015.5).
-Adobe has announced that an update will soon fix this bug.
-Photoshop has not yet received this update (Lightroom was fixed in Lightroom CC 2015.6.1/6.6.1).
-If color-managed printing is critical to your workflow, roll back to an earlier version of Photoshop CC.
+Photoshop CC 2015.5 introduced an incompatibility with El Capitan printing that may result in unexpected color or tone shifts on printed output (link goes to a Lightroom discussion, but the same problem exists in Photoshop CC 2015.5).
+This problem was fixed in Photoshop CC 2015.5.1 and Lightroom 6.6.1/CC 2015.6.1.

 Adobe continues to collect reports on the Photoshop feedback site where you can vote up and comment on issues that are affecting you, or report problems that aren’t already in there.

 If you import images from cameras using the Photo Downloader that is part of Adobe Bridge, refer to an Adobe article about this issue (Bridge does not recognize some devices on Mac OS 10.11).
-The status of this problem is still marked as “In Progress” on the Photoshop Feedback site (Bridge: Issue using Photo Downloader on Mac OS 10.11 – El Capitan).
+This problem was fixed in Bridge CC 2017.

 Lightroom CC 2015: The Lightroom team has posted an article (Lightroom and El Capitan).
 “Lightroom Queen” Victoria Bampton is also watching for issues (Lightroom and El Capitan Compatibility).
 Tethered shooting with Nikon and Leica cameras was originally broken by El Capitan, but are now working in the Lightroom 2015.4/6.4 update.
 In the case of Nikon, it was because Lightroom uses the Nikon SDK and was waiting to receive and test an El Capitan-compatible update of that component from Nikon.
 Apparently, Leica tethering is still not working.